YosysHQ/picorv32/README.md

 #### getq rd, qs

 This instruction copies the value from a q-register to a general-purpose register.
-The Instruction is encoded under the `custom0` opcode:
+This instruction is encoded under the `custom0` opcode:

     0000000 00000 000XX 000 XXXXX 0001011
-    f7      f5    qs    f3  rd    opcode
+    f7      rs2   qs    f3  rd    opcode

 Example assembler code using the `custom0` mnemonic: